Director, Yale Program on Aging Biostatistics Core

 Eugene Higgins Professor of Immunobiology and Professor of Cell Biology

 I have been involved in the study of MHC and CD1 molecules, their assembly, peptide and lipid association, and subsequent T cell stimulation for many years, and we continue work in this field.
 We have identified many genes that regulate both HLA class I and class II functions.
 T cell recognition of MHC complexes with self- peptides underlies many T-cell mediated autoimmune diseases, and the relevance of this process to tumor and pathogen recognition is clear.
 We also study the action of...

 Associate Professor of Medicine (Pulmonary, Critical Care, and Sleep Medicine)

-My current research program comprises clinical, translational, and implementation research on tuberculosis (TB) diagnostic evaluation and case finding in resource-constrained settings in both the US and Uganda.
-I am interested in how novel biological and information technologies can provide useful, real-time information to clinicians and public health practitioners at the point of care and improve patient and public health outcomes.
-Mentoring and advising trainees has been a core aspect of all...
+My current research program comprises clinical, translational, and implementation research on diagnostic evaluation and case finding of tuberculosis (TB) in resource-constrained settings.
+I am interested in translating how novel insights from the basic biological and behavioral sciences, and from information technology to provide useful, real-time information to clinicians and public health practitioners at the point of care.
+The long-term goal is to provide patient-centered diagnostic and...